abeer93/modular-app/README.md

     ```
       php artisan vendor:publish
     ```
-    and choose App\Article\ArticleServiceProvider from the list which will display it will be 1
+    and choose App\Article\ArticleServiceProvider from the list will be displayed it will be 1

 6. Update database information in the .env file.
 7. Run migrations and seeds: